 Ideally, the indoor summertime humidity level should be between 40% and 50%.
 With a whole-home dehumidifier, you can keep the humidity level between these ranges by removing excess moisture.

 How To Best Regulate The Humidity Levels In Your Home

 As mentioned above, you can control the humidity levels in your home by having an experienced HVAC contractor install a whole-home humidifier system with a humidistat function.
-These systems will automatically work with your home’s HVAC systems to add or remove moisture from the air as needed.
+The humidifier will automatically work with your home’s HVAC systems to add moisture from the air as needed.